-1. Forgive yourself first
+1. Forgive yourself for mistakes at work

 After making mistakes at work, you likely feel embarrassed, fearful and frustrated.
 Maybe you raced through your day trying to finalize next quarter’s forecast when you suddenly realized that the report you emailed out earlier has an error in column K, rendering your analysis way off the mark.
 You’re mortified and petrified that your mistake will cast a pall over your performance forever.

 Take a small amount of time to acknowledge what happened, and then let it go, because you have repairs to make.
 Pull yourself out of the gloom of realizing you're not perfect.

 Although it’s important to understand why the mistake happened, this is no time for excuses.
 Take responsibility, apologize to all affected parties for your misstep and promise to do better in the future.
 Avoid blaming coworkers or circumstances (though you may want to consider whether certain distractions in the workplace led to your flub).
 Keep in mind, there’s a difference between acknowledging fault and berating yourself.
 Own up to your part but also display confidence in your abilities.
 Lastly, if your manager or peers have sound advice, use your listening skills and be open to their ideas to resolve the issue.

 3. Do what you can to set things right